 I love a good brownie.
 Preferably one that is not only a deep, dark chocolate but one that also has chunks of actual chocolate inside.
 The more chocolate, the better.
 I’ve made a lot of brownies in my lifetime, but for the first 16 years of my life, it was always a Betty Crocker mix.
 My mom and I would add in chocolate chips and I would feel like a little bit of a rebel since the box didn’t call for chocolate chips.
 Clearly, I was a rebellious child.

 Once I got a little older I started making brownies from scratch.
 Some were a success, some not so much.
-Luckily, this recipe is not only delicious… it’s pretty much fool proof.
+Luckily, this gluten free brownie recipe is not only delicious… it’s pretty much foolproof.

 - 1 cup sugar

 - 2 eggs

 - 2 Tbsp cornstarch

 - 1/4 tsp salt

 - 1/4 cup mini chocolate chips